- GRI 102-1: Name of the organization

 - GRI 201-1: Direct economic value generated and distributed

-Since Edwards was established as an independent public company in 2000, the company has grown to more than $4 billion in revenue with product sales in more than 100 countries.
+Edwards was established as an independent public company in 2000, and since then the company has grown to more than $5 billion in revenue in 2021 with product sales in approximately 100 countries.
 We are dedicated to the development of medical technologies that improve both patient outcomes and speed of recovery.
 Our technologies include transcatheter and surgical heart valve therapies and critical care technologies, such as:

-- Transcatheter Mitral and Tricuspid Therapies – Edwards makes significant investments in the development of catheter-based therapy options designed to treat highly prevalent mitral and tricuspid valve diseases for the diverse group of patients who currently have limited or no effective treatment options.
+- Transcatheter Mitral and Tricuspid Therapies (TMTT) – Edwards is making significant investments in the development of a differentiated portfolio of therapy options designed to treat mitral and tricuspid valve diseases.

-- Surgical Structural Heart – Edwards is committed to being the partner of choice for cardiac surgeons and helping transform patients’ lives by advancing surgical structural heart innovations.
-We are the world’s leading manufacturer of tissue heart valves and surgical heart valve repair therapies, which are used to treat a patient’s diseased heart valve.
+- Surgical Structural Heart (Surgical) – Edwards is committed to being the partner of choice for cardiac surgeons and helping transform patients’ lives by advancing surgical structural heart innovations.
+Edwards is the world’s leading manufacturer of tissue heart valves and surgical heart valve repair therapies, which are used to treat a patient’s diseased heart valve.

-- Critical Care – Edwards is a world leader in hemodynamic monitoring systems used to measure a patient’s heart function and fluid status across care settings.
-Our complete hemodynamic portfolio helps clinicians make proactive clinical decisions and plays an important role in enhancing patient recovery.
+- Critical Care – Edwards is a world leader in advanced hemodynamic monitoring systems used to measure a patient’s heart function and fluid status in surgical and intensive care settings.
+Its complete hemodynamic portfolio helps clinicians make proactive clinical decisions and plays an important role in enhancing patient recovery.

 - Transcatheter Heart Valve Therapy